"GITHUB" Charge on Your Statement: What It Means

 Developer Tools

-What does a GITHUB charge mean on your bank statement?
+What a GITHUB charge usually means

 Common legitimate reasons for a GITHUB transaction